Axonometric top section for examples of patterns in your neighbourhood.

 How will low- and mid-rise housing impact my neighbourhood?

 Low- and mid-rise housing will create more diverse and affordable housing options to help neighbourhoods grow sustainably.
-The designs were developed to harmonise with the local character, and with careful consideration of the environment, neighbouring properties, and the broader streetscape.
+The designs were developed to complement the local character, with careful consideration given to the environment, neighbouring properties, and the broader streetscape.
 They can be built using standardised construction methods and materials to improve efficiency.

 The pattern designs can give you a clearer idea of the new housing types to expect in your neighbourhood.
-Additionally, gently increasing housing density and variety will attract local businesses and services, contributing to more walkable and vibrant communities.
+Additionally, increasing housing density and variety in a way that respects existing character will attract local businesses and services, contributing to more walkable and vibrant communities.

 Who will be assessing the pattern designs in my neighbourhood?